bhomaidan1990/HCI-Project/Interview.md

 3. How frequent you will use this interaction or that? (to evaluate useability)
 4. Can you list the advantages and disadvantages?
 5. Can you please comment on the difficulty of usage?(any pain or issues?)

->Still those questions are too straight forward.
-The interviewer may try to guess what we want instead of answering what they really think.
-For **Q2** here, we can ask: <u>Do you feel comfortable with this interface?
-If you have any ideas to improve it, please tell us.</u> And more questions like: <u> Is the organization of icon clear for you? </u>, <u>Do you think you need to remember what the icon mean when you use it? </u>
-**Commented by Deng**

 ---